SizeCredit/size-solidity/README.md

 ## TODOs

-- chainlink integration
+- remove `address(this)` as a reference to the protocol P&N and replace by specific PnL struct
 - dust amount for loans
-- remove `address(this)` as a reference to the protocol P&N and replace by specific PnL struct
 - 100% coverage
 - add experiments as tests
 - should withdraw update BorrowOffer? if (user.borrowAsset.free < user.loanOffer.maxAmount) user.loanOffer.maxAmount = user.borrowAsset.free;